saylesss88/mdbook-nix-repl/README.md

 ```
 ````

-In the rendered book you get a “Run” button that sends the code to a Nix evaluation service and shows the result inline.
+In the rendered book you get a “Run” button that sends the code to a secure local Nix evaluation service and shows the result inline.

 ---